 Senior Companion Program

-Each year the Senior Services Department hosts a luncheon for its volunteers.
-The luncheon is given to show appreciation to our volunteers for all they do.
+Each year the Senior Services Department hosts a recognition event for its volunteers to show appreciation to our volunteers for all they do.